Happy Thanksgiving, friends! Since this season is all about thanks, why not chat about the amazing benefits of a daily gratitude practice!

 But let’s be real here, most of us know showing gratitude is good, right?
 Not many people count their blessings and feel worse than before.

-So how does one practice gratitude daily?
+So, how to practice gratitude daily?
 I got three options for ya:

-- Take 5 mins to focus on your blessings and send gratitude to them.
-Feel the light and warmth from gratitude fill your spirit.
+Take 5 mins to focus on your blessings and send gratitude out into the world.

-- In the car as your driving count your 5 daily blessings.
+In the car as you’re driving, count your 5 daily blessings.